Surveying the Future with FREE Resources for Queensland Schools

 Schools are able to enter into the competition are are required to submit a two-minute (maximum) video in the category of their choice (or both separately!) showing us just how cool your school is.
 There is a ‘use of drones in the classroom’ category and a ‘map my school category’.

 4. Industry Spotlight

 Over 2019, She Maps will feature women in the Survey and Spatial Industry who are doing amazing and interesting things.
 Too often the stereotype of a surveyor and spatial scientists doesn’t meet the interests of today’s generation.
-We want to change that and showcase the many and varied career opportunities available!
+And one of which is a program that recognises the importance of diversity in STEM education.
+So, we want to change that, and showcase the many and varied career opportunities available!